SMUSADDIQH/Assignmnet-DevOps/README.md

 #Push the Repository to github

 1. Add the files to Stagging Area git add .

-2. Commit the files to Local repo git commit -m ""
+2. Commit the files to Local repo git commit -m "Devops assignment"

 3. Connect to GitHub
    git remote add origin <URL>

 4. Push to GitHub
    git push -u origin master

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #Create a workflow for CI/CD pipeline in GitHub

 1. Create The directories for workflow Assignmnet-DevOps/.github/workflow/pyhton-linter.yaml